 A little over a mile long and a half mile wide, Herron Island lies across a narrow channel in Case Inlet about 3 miles west of Lakebay.
 Its history comes to us in fragments.
 The native Salish name, Tsxsa’dai, means “place where the tide goes out,” a description that today’s island residents can appreciate.
 As was the case with the rest of the Puget Sound, local tribes harvested island beaches and vegetation.

 Lt.
-Peter Puget named the island Wednesday Island during the 1792 Vancouver expedition; the day was actually Tuesday locally, but the expedition was following British time.
+Peter Puget named the island Wednesday Island during the 1792 Vancouver expedition, after the day he visited the island.
 The island was resurveyed in 1841 during the U.S. Exploring Expedition under Lt.
-Charles Wilkes and was renamed after Lewis Herron, the expedition’s barrel maker.
+Charles Wilkes and was renamed after Lewis Herron, one of the expedition’s barrel makers.

 Herron Island has had several private owners over the decades since Washington became a territory and then a state in 1889.
 The line of owners and residents over time tells the story of the country’s immigrant past.
 The earliest land records show that parts of the island were granted to Swiss-born Anderson Island resident Charles E. Pack in 1873.
 Two decades later, in 1894, a patent for the unclaimed parts of the island was issued to Julius Sunde, a Norwegian immigrant who just a year earlier had been naturalized as a U.S. citizen.